stfc/PSyclone/doc/dynamo0p3.rst

 	  7) Include banded-matrix parameter ``gamma_p``.
 This is an integer with intent ``in`` and is named as ``"gamma_p_"<operator_name>``.

+       3) If it is a field or scalar argument then include arguments following the same rules as for general-purpose kernels.

     6) Include the required dofmaps and their dimensions:

        1) Include ``ndf_to``, the number of degrees of freedom per cell for